zhulixiao/Slack-Fetch-Bot/README.md

 # Slack Fetch Bot

-Slack Fetch Bot is a lightweight and easy-to-use Python bot that fetches information from different APIs and sends them as Slack messages.
-It can be used to schedule messages to send at a specific time or when people mention the bot in a channel.
+Slack Fetch Bot is a versatile Python bot that can fetch information from different APIs and send them as Slack messages, or save conversation history from a Slack channel to a JSON file.
+It also includes a feature to convert the JSON file to an HTML file, which can be viewed in any browser and includes all downloaded image files.
+The bot supports scheduled messages, and can be customized by modifying the `fetch_bot.py` file.
+Before using the conversation history feature, be sure to add the bot to the desired Slack channel.
+Additionally, environment variables for the Slack Bot Token, Slack App Token, and OpenWeatherMap API key should be exported.
+See the `README.md` file for more information.

 # Features
 Slack Fetch Bot currently supports the following features: